Can you sue someone over a broken promise?

 Theoretically, yes, verbal agreements will hold up in court in many situations—but not all.
 They can be difficult to prove if one party decides to be dishonest in the event of legal proceedings.

-READ ALSO: How do I find a graphic designer to hire?
+READ ALSO: How much website traffic do I need?

 Is a promise legally enforceable?